V-Rajasekar/README/Java/OCJP11/Part-I/Chapter06-LambdaAndFunctionalPgm.md

 ## Functional Interfaces
 - A functional interface has only one abstract method.
-- In some classes its mentioned @FunctionalInterface, irrespective whether this annotation is there or not, if an ibterface  has only one abstract method then its called Functional Interface.
+- In some classes its mentioned `@FunctionalInterface`, irrespective whether this annotation is there or not, if an ibterface  has only one abstract method then its called Functional Interface.
 - There are four functional interfaces you are likely to see on the exam.
 The next sections take a look at Predicate, Consumer, Supplier, and Comparator.
 ### Predicate boolean:test(T t)
  * Its a functional interface representing a single argument function returns boolean and takes any type.